xasopheno/weresocool/README.md

 ### Cargo:

 WereSoCool can be installed on any unix system via cargo.
-You'll also need to install the system dependancies listed in the development section. are
+You'll also need to install the system dependancies listed in the development section.

 `cargo install weresocool`

 ### Windows

-This does not currently work on Windows 😔.
-If you're interested in using this software on a Windows machine, reach out and I'll work on it.
+This software runs on Windows, but in a slightly limited capacity.
+On Windows, this software is compiled without mp3 and oggvorbis support.
+I mostly work on unix and linux machines, so I feel a bit out of my depths in Windows land.
+If you'd like to help work on the Windows implementation, please reach out.

+You can install WereSoCool from source or via cargo.
+See above.

 ### WereSoCool CLI

 ```
 USAGE:
     weresocool [SUBCOMMAND]